Crystalwarrior/KFO-Server/README.md

 * **globalic_pre** "prefix"
     - Ensures only IC messages that start with the prefix are sent to the preestablished area range through /globalic (otherwise, just to the current area), or removes the need for a prefix if not given one.
 * **gmlock**
     - Locks your area.
 Prevents CMs and normal users from entering.
+WARNING: Pending deprecation.
 * **gmself**
     - Logs all opened multiclients as GM.
 * **guide** "ID/char name/edited-to character/showname/OOC name" "message"